Tax PlanningReduce Your Tax Liability With Correct Capital's Financial Advisors in St. Louis

 - Use a Company Vehicle —

-Depending on the nature of your Rochester, NY business, you and your employees may be able to use a company vehicle and deduct the transportation costs.
-There are two options for claiming this deduction:
+Depending on your business activities in Rochester, NY, both you and your employees could use a company vehicle and deduct the associated costs.
+You can take this deduction using one of two methods:

 - Consider Fringe Benefits For Your Employees —